tale came by way of Mr. Pete Kendall, one time sports writer for the

 were so thoroughly cognizant of the conditions that all tell the same

 story – all heard the same noises and all are credible to the extent

 of the physical facts they relate.”
 The end.
 Aug 7, 1902

 stood, given the exact abstract locations by the author makes it possible.
-Was the haunting

-activities as scores of television shows have been spawned
+and ghostly activities as scores of television shows have been spawned